Material-Blazor/Material.Blazor/articles/Principles.md

 1. If the dialog has not been opened, rather than initializing after the component's first render, it registers a callback with the dialog, so the dialog can initialize it after opening; or
 1. If the dialog is already open, the component intializes immediately after it has first rendered.

-This mechanism is also handled in the Material.Blazor's internal `InputComponentFoundation` abstract class.
+This mechanism is also handled in the Material.Blazor's internal `InputComponent` abstract class.

 ## Dispose